Quantco/tabulardelta/docs/index.rst

 A column is missing unexpectedly at the end of the pipeline.
-Usually, it would be cumbersome to find the source of this problem, but using the report, we can immediately see that the bug was introduced in code_featuers.
+Usually, it would be cumbersome to find the source of this problem, but using the report, we can immediately see that the bug was introduced in code_features.

 Looking at the total row count, usually 3% of our rows are filtered out at the end.
 But this time, over 57% of the new rows are missing, so it might be worth investigating further.